-Your statement of academic purpose (500–750 words) should clearly and concisely address the following:
+Your statement of academic purpose (500 words max) should clearly and concisely address the following:

-- Identify and discuss some problems in the workplace that you believe an M.S. in Information and Knowledge Strategy will help you solve
+- Identify and discuss 1-2 problems in your workplace or career that you believe the M.S. in Information & Knowledge Strategy (IKNS) will help you solve.

 After you have submitted your application and fee, you will be required to submit a 1-minute video essay.
 You will be given time to create test videos to ensure that your system is working properly.
 When you are ready, you will be given a randomly selected prompt for which you will have one minute to prepare and one minute to record a response.
 You will not be able to re-record your video.
 Please note that the video essay response should be your own thoughts and should not be rehearsed or prepared beforehand.

-Select applicants may be invited to interview with members of the Admissions Review Committee.
+Select applicants may be invited to interview with members of the IKNS Admissions Review Committee.
+The purpose is for the Committee to better get to know you - and for you to better get to know IKNS.
 In such instances, applicants will be contacted to schedule the interview.
 Interviews are typically conducted virtually.
-The Admissions Review Committee is composed of members of the program's faculty and staff.
+The Admissions Review Committee is composed of members of IKNS faculty and staff.